consindo/jono.nz/source/work/index.md

 ---

 # Portfolio
+Currently I'm a student at the [University of Auckland](https://www.auckland.ac.nz), finishing at the end of 2017.
+In 2018, I'll be starting as a graduate at [Xero](https://www.xero.com).

 ## Sandfield
-While studying at the [University of Auckland](https://www.auckland.ac.nz), I'm also employed as an Intern at [Sandfield](https://www.sandfield.co.nz).
-I'm working with the [Crossfire EDI](http://crossfireedi.com/) team where we have built a web app for customers to manage their orders, products, and EDI implementations.
-I work with the full stack, developing with ES6, React, ASP.NET, and Microsoft SQL Server.
+I'm was employed as an Intern at [Sandfield](https://www.sandfield.co.nz) from November 2016 - September 2017.
+I worked with the [Crossfire EDI](http://crossfireedi.com/) team where we built a web app for customers to manage their orders, products, and EDI implementations.
+I worked with the full stack, developing with ES6, React, ASP.NET, and Microsoft SQL Server.

-Through the creation of this app, we have seen a significant reduction in support time and costs for the Crossfire EDI product.
+Through the creation of this app, we saw a significant reduction in support time and costs for the Crossfire EDI product.

 ## Side Projects
 For many years I have loved building open-source apps as an opportunity to learn new technologies and skills outside of work and school.